At some point your dog will probably tear, crack or break a nail.

-Another common cause of a cracked or broken nail is nail clipping.
-When a dog’s nails are being trimmed, it takes only a small jerk of his paw to cause a nail to break or chip, and if he yanks hard enough, he could tear a nail partially or rip it out completely.
+When you’re trimming the dog’s nails, it takes only a small jerk of the dog’s paw to cause a nail to break or chip, and if the dog yanks hard enough, they could tear a nail partially or rip it out completely.

-Nails that are too long are more likely to snag and be torn, and long nails are also more likely to break or crack when a dog is walking or running on asphalt, concrete or a similar hard surfaces.
+Nails that are too long are more likely to snag and be torn — and long nails are more likely to break or crack when a dog is walking or running on asphalt, concrete, or similar hard surfaces.

 Symptoms of a Damaged Nail

 - Favoring a paw by holding it in the air rather than walking on it

 - Limping or visibly not putting weight on a paw while walking

 - A visibly swollen paw or toe

 - Resistance when you try to examine a paw or toe